Protecting the privacy of candidates and clients

 Who might you share my information with?

 We may share information collected for work seeking services with our clients, but only as strictly required in the work seeking process, for example the review and shortlist of candidate profiles.
-As part of our work seeking services your personal data may be stored electronically; passed to our clients for processing; checked with third parties or to other companies within the Capita plc group.
+As part of our work seeking services your personal data may be stored electronically; passed to our clients for processing or checked with third parties.

-Other than this, your information collected will not be shared outside the Capita plc group of companies, unless required for legal or regulatory purposes.
-If we seek to change this, we will seek explicit consent at that stage.
-We will not without your express consent provide your personal information to any third parties for the purpose of direct marketing.
+Other than this, your information collected will not be shared outside ECC, unless required for legal or regulatory purposes.
+If we seek to change this, we will seek your consent at that stage.
+For the purposes of direct marketing you will always be asked to “opt in” and we will not share your personal information with third parties without your permission.

 Where might you transfer my information outside the UK?